jojdzino-azure/datapac-zadanie/readme.md

 docker compose up --build

 # Description
 App provides CRUD operations over some entities and starts job that sends (well, just faking) emails to users based on their borrowed books.
-Cannot create users.
+Users are seeded.

 # Architecture
 Workflow of a request: